 Short legs placed well back on the body give Mute Swans an awkward walking gait, but the birds can run quickly if pursued and can take off from land and water, flying with head and neck extended.
 On the water they sometimes hold their wings slightly raised and “sail” with the wind.
 Mute Swans are predominantly monogamous and form long-lasting breeding pairs.
 They are extremely aggressive in defending their breeding territory.
 Before or during landing at a breeding site they’ll slap the water with their feet to announce their arrival and alert potential intruders.
 If another swan approaches members of the pair raise their wings and tuck their neck in a “busking” display to warn them off.
 Territorial defenses sometimes escalate to fights between males that can end with the dominant bird pushing its rival underwater.
 Mute swans also chase off ducks, geese, gulls, dogs, and humans.
 The aggressive nature and enormous appetites of these nonnative birds pose a problem for wildlife managers: Mute Swans displace native species from breeding and foraging sites, and can damage feeding habitat by overgrazing aquatic vegetationBack to top

-Mute Swan populations increased between 1966 and 2014, according to the North American Breeding Bird Survey.
-The species is not on the 2014 State of the Birds Watch List.
-With few natural predators, numbers of these aggressive non-natives can build quickly, displace native species, and damage aquatic habitat by overgrazing vegetation, creating a dilemma for wildlife and habitat managers.
+Mute Swan populations held steady between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 400,000 and rates them 7 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+With few natural predators, these aggressive nonnatives can increase their population quickly, displace native species, and damage aquatic habitat by overgrazing vegetation, creating a dilemma for wildlife and habitat managers.
 In the Maryland region of Chesapeake Bay, Mute Swans drove the last colony of Black Skimmers off their breeding grounds and trampled Least Tern nests and nestlings on the bay’s sandbars.
 Mute Swans are also displacing Black Tern colonies in New York.
-A number of states have adapted measures—including addling eggs and culling birds—to control Mute Swan numbers, although these measures tend to generate public controversy.
-In Maryland, a population of over 4,000 had been reduced to fewer than 100 birds by 2012.
+Some states have adopted measures—including addling eggs and culling birds—to control Mute Swan numbers, but these measures tend to generate public controversy.
+In Maryland, a population of over 4,000 had been reduced to fewer than 100 swans by 2012.
 Control efforts are also in place in the Central and Pacific Flyways, where wildlife managers are removing Mute Swans in efforts to reestablish Trumpeter Swan populations.
-Due in part to poor forward vision and maneuverability, Mute Swans are injured and killed by impacts with powerlines and other structures.
+Due in part to poor forward vision and maneuverability, Mute Swans are injured and killed by impacts with power lines and other structures.
 They are also affected by lead poisoning from spent shot and fishing weights.Back to top

 Ciaranca, Michael A., Charles C. Allin and Gwilym S. Jones.
 (1997).
 Mute Swan (Cygnus olor), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.